atlantisguru/iTopPage/README.md

 =====

 * optional color change both the button and arrow from parameters
-* optional image for "top of the page" button from parameters
+* optional external image for "top of the page" button from parameters
 * optional changing the position of the button for example bottomLeft, bottomRight...

 Version: